magentabusiness/magentabusiness.github.io/_includes/docs/mqtt-broker/integrations/http.md

 - An external service ready to receive HTTP requests (e.g., **[ThingsBoard Cloud](/docs/paas/getting-started-guides/what-is-thingsboard-cloud/)**).
 - A client capable of publishing MQTT messages (e.g., **[TBMQ WebSocket Client](/docs/mqtt-broker/user-guide/ui/websocket-client/)**).

-## Create ThingsBoard Integration
+## Create IoT Hub Integration

-In this tutorial, we use **ThingsBoard** as the external service receiving HTTP requests from TBMQ.
+In this tutorial, we use **IoT Hub** as the external service receiving HTTP requests from TBMQ.
 However, any other HTTP-compatible service can be used.

-Follow the official **[ThingsBoard HTTP Integration Guide](/docs/paas/user-guide/integrations/http/)** to create an integration on ThingsBoard Cloud.
+Follow the official **[ThingsBoard HTTP Integration Guide](/docs/paas/user-guide/integrations/http/)** to create an integration on IoT Hub Cloud.

 Once the HTTP Integration is created: